...

 Along the many lovely streets throughout Ronda, you find all sorts of eateries and restaurants.
 There are many simple little taverns where you can enjoy traditional Spanish sherry or sangria.
 We were impressed with both the intimate family eateries and the larger, fancy restaurants.
 Tapas is a popular menu item in Ronda.
 Calle Nueva, the lively, cobbled-stone pedestrian street near the Bullring, was full of restaurants.

 You can enjoy tapas and take in the spectacular views from the many restaurants perched on the cliffside.
 We always welcome special and unique dining settings to accompany our meals.
 Drawn into this idyllic setting, we chose to eat at El Morabito in Old Town.
 We ate on the terrace overlooking the valley.
 It was the perfect setting, and we marveled at the fantastic views while we enjoyed delicious tapas.
-It is located next to a trail that leads to excellent views of the town bridge inside the gorge.
+It is located next to a trail that offers excellent views of the town bridge within the gorge.

 Ronda Spain, What to See in Ronda, Spain in One Day

-Ronda, Spain, a feast for the eyes!
+Ronda, Spain, a Feast for the Eyes!

 Our suggestion is to include Ronda in a grand tour of the White Towns of Andalucia, Spain.
 Each one is unique and spectacular.